xebia/cypress-training/docs/4-isolation.md

 When you start the TabTracker you will see an empty application.
 When you open your browsers development tools, you will see that the application is trying to retrieve a list of Songs.
 Since your server isn't running it returns an empty response on the GET request.
 We want to return at least one song to fill the Songs list.

 1. Create a new spec file and set the baseURL to your TabTracker application.
-1. Start a new server instance using [cy.server()](https://docs.cypress.io/api/commands/server.html)
-1. Use [cy.route()](https://docs.cypress.io/api/commands/route.html) to route the songs GET request to a fixture file, replacing the empty respons with mocked data.
+1. Use [cy.intercept()](https://docs.cypress.io/api/commands/intercept) to route the songs GET request to a fixture file, replacing the empty response with mocked data.
 You can use the JSON below as an example.

 ```json
 [